 Under Tecflo construction, where multiple construction technologies are employed, each club in the set is designed to perform differently but optimally so that golfers can hit more greens and improve their proximity.
-Here’s a run-through of the set:

-- 3-5 irons: a full-hollow design with face inserts that result in a low/deep center of gravity (CG), higher launch, responsive face and easy hit.
+These have a full-hollow design with face inserts that result in a low/deep center of gravity (CG), higher launch, responsive face and easy hit.

-- 6-7 irons: a half-hollow design with a very thin face and added discretionary weight for optimal CG positioning.
+These have a half-hollow design with a very thin face and added discretionary weight for optimal CG positioning.

-- GW-SW: a specialty wedge design for optimal precision and versatility around the greens including in the rough and bunkers.
+These have a specialty wedge design for optimal precision and versatility around the greens including in the rough and bunkers.